curious-machines/gp-data-transformer/docs/guide.md

 - division with numbers only
 - grouping calculations using parentheses
 - property lookup
+    - property "names" can be numbers too which acts like array indexing
 - array index lookup
     - can use negative values to access elements from the end of the array